-Consider adopting two cats together that are known to get along because they will always have a play mate and never be lonely.
+Consider adopting two cats together that are known to get along.
+They will always have a playmate and never be lonely.

 - What is the cat’s history?
 It may be difficult to get this information but it is worth a try to find out why the cat was surrendered or abandoned.

 - How has the kitten or adult cat been socialised with other animals and people?

 - Is the cat comfortable with children and lots of activity or is it more suited to a quiet adult only household?